|King Haakon VII and Queen Maud at their 1906 coronation [source]|

 This all-diamond tiara was one of Maud’s wedding presents in 1896, and it was one of her most-worn tiaras during her lifetime.
 She donned it for the coronation of her parents, King Edward VII and Queen Alexandra of the United Kingdom, in 1902, and the wedding of her son, Crown Prince Olav, in 1929.
 Originally, the top row of diamonds could be swapped out for turquoises, but Maud later repurposed those turquoise pieces.
 Princess Ragnhild inherited the tiara, but when she died, it was returned to the royal vaults, where it presumably remains today.

-This teensy-tiny tiara, made in a fan shape -- hence the name vifte -- was Maud's eighteenth-birthday present from her grandmother, Queen Victoria of the United Kingdom.
-Fittingly, she wore it to mourn Victoria in 1901.
+This teensy-tiny tiara is made in a fan shape — hence the name vifte.
+Some have speculated that Maud’s eighteenth-birthday present from her grandmother, Queen Victoria of the United Kingdom.
+Fittingly, she wore it to while in mourning for Victoria in 1901.
+New research, however, suggests that the tiara may have been one of Maud’s wedding gifts.
 King Harald V inherited this tiara, and Queen Sonja has occasionally worn it; Crown Princess Mette-Marit has also worn it as a necklace.
 Also of note: the diamond and pearl necklace that Maud wears above (and also above in her coronation portrait) could apparently also be worn as a tiara, though I have never seen a photo of Maud wearing it that way.

 This diamond and pearl tiara was another of Maud’s wedding presents.
 It was an especially versatile piece because it could be worn in either a large or a small setting, King Harald V inherited this tiara, but in the early 1990s it was stolen from Garrard’s workshop in London, where it had been sent for cleaning.
 The tiara was never recovered, and the version of the piece worn today by the Norwegian royal ladies is a replica.